Tom's of Maine: History

-Tom's of Maine was founded by Tom and Kate Chappell in 1970 with US$5,000.
-The company is based in Kennebunk, Maine, US and is a division of multinational conglomerate Colgate-Palmolive.
+Tom's of Maine was founded by Tom and Kate Chappell in 1970 with a $5,000 loan, eventually growing into a $100 million business.
+The company is based in Kennebunk, Maine, and is a subsidiary of the multinational conglomerate Colgate-Palmolive, as of 2006.
 Tom's of Maine has approximately 120 employees.
 The company also employs factories elsewhere in the US and Canada via contract to produce some of their products.

-Its approximately 90 oral- and body-care products are sold at more than 40,000 retail outlets worldwide.
-Their product lines include soaps, toothpastes, deodorants, and mouthwashes, among others.
-Their fluoride toothpastes are the only natural alternatives to common, industrial-ingredient dentifrices to earn the American Dental Association's Seal of Acceptance.
+The company's products are sourced and derived from nature, with formulas that are free of artificial flavors, fragrances, colors, sweeteners, and preservatives.
+The products are not tested on animals, and the company claims that its ingredient processing is supportive of human and environmental health.
+While most of the company's products are vegan, some products contain propolis and/or beeswax sourced from bees.

+In November 2024, the US FDA issued a warning to the company after it "found disease-causing bacteria and mold-like and powdery substances in [Tom's] products and facilities."
+At least three species of harmful bacteria were found.
+The FDA also stated that Tom's had received hundreds of consumer complaints, but had not investigated them.
+The warning letter mandates that Tom's must submit multiple documents, including "assessments and remediation plans for its operations, contamination hazards, testing methods, [and] cleaning procedures."

 Acquisition

-In 2006, a controlling 84% stake in Tom's of Maine was purchased by Colgate-Palmolive for US$100,000,000; the Chappells own the remaining sixteen percent.
+In 2006, a controlling 84% stake in Tom's of Maine was purchased by Colgate-Palmolive for $100 million; the Chappells own the remaining sixteen percent.
+The acquisition was significant in getting more consumers to try Tom's of Maine products.

 The terms of the purchase stipulate that the policies and company culture of the Tom's of Maine brand will be retained.